hikettei/AbstractNode.lisp/Readme.md

 # AbstractNode.lisp

-A Tiny and Portable DAG Compiler intended to be integrated into cl-waffe2.
+A Tiny and Portable DAG Compiler which is intended to be integrated into cl-waffe2.

 ## Goals